gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 Whether it is synthesized inside APC

 - yes: endogeneous (内源性) antigen.

-  > viral/tumor Ag
+- viral/tumor Ag
 - no: exogeneous (外源性) antigen.

-  > bacteria, animal serum
+- bacteria, animal serum

-### Other non-antigenic immune stimulator
+### Other non-antigenic immune stimulators

-> general understanding
+general understanding

 #### super antigen

 超抗原, low conc of which can stimulate T cells

-> - endogenous: viral protein
+- endogenous: viral protein
-> - exogenous: bacterial exotoxin (secreted protein)
+- exogenous: bacterial exotoxin (secreted protein)

 #### adjuvant

-佐剂, non-specific substances which are added together with antigen in vaccines, to enhace or change the type of immune response.
+佐剂, non-specific substances which are added together with antigen in vaccines, to enhance or change the type of immune response.

-> 卡介苗, $\text{Al(OH)}_3$, artificial, Freundadjuvant
+卡介苗, \text{Al(OH)}_3, artificial, Freundadjuvant

 #### mitogen